 We unpacked, freshened up a bit and walked over to the brewery for lunch.

 Founded in 2015, Grist Iron Brewing Co. is a microbrewery based in Hector, NY, in the heart of the NYS Finger Lakes region.

-There was a large group of people in the taproom taking their sweet time choosing from the menu.
+A large group of people in the taproom took their sweet time choosing from the menu.
 I was annoyed at how much effort these American adults put into choosing a small flight from a menu of just nine beers.
-When Bhavna and I were finally able to get the attention of someone at the bar we ordered two flights to sample eight of the nine, along with a BBQ chicken pizza, the Grist Iron “Bomber”, (for me) and a Seneca Simple Salad (Bhavna).
+When Bhavna and I were finally able to get the attention of someone at the bar, we ordered two flights to sample eight of the nine, along with a BBQ chicken pizza, the Grist Iron “Bomber” (for me) and a Seneca Simple Salad (Bhavna).

 - Headless Hessian Pumpkin Ale